Elton-Tan/INF2006-Cloud_Proj/README.md

 ## ScrappingBee Setup
 2. Sign up for an account in ScrappingBEE via this website: https://app.scrapingbee.com
 3. Once signup, login and you can see the API-KEY in the dashboard
-4. Open up secrets.tf and replace scrappingBEE API value with YOPUR OWN API key
+4. Open up secrets.tf and replace scrappingBEE API value with YOUR OWN API key

 ## AWS Console;
 5. Install the terraform packages using `npm install terraform`